mizanxali/mizanxali/README.md

 ## I'm a sophomore CS Engineering undergrad at VIT Bhopal University, India

 - 🎮 I'm majoring in Game Development
-- ⚛️ I'm a MERN stack Web Developer and a beginner Android Developer
+- ⚛️ I'm a MERN stack Web Developer
 - ⚡ I’m currently learning GraphQL
 - 🥅 2021 Goals: Get proficient at Data Structures and Algorithms and start Competitive Programming
 - ❤️ I love React JS, Cricket, Rap Music, and Game of Thrones, not necessarily in that order